Jay C. Flippen: Early days

-Born on March 6, 1899, in Little Rock, Arkansas, Flippen was an established and respected vaudeville singer and stage actor before his film career.
+Flippen established himself as a respected vaudeville singer and stage actor before his film career.
 He was discovered by famed African-American comedian Bert Williams in 1920, and was Williams's Broadway understudy and tour replacement for the 1920 musical revue Broadway Brevities.
 He called himself "The Ham What Am", and his occasional blackface roles included those as Williams' replacement.
 Flippen attained the most coveted booking in vaudeville, headlining at the Palace Theatre in New York six times between March 1926 and February 1931.

 At one time, he was a radio announcer for New York Yankees games and was one of the first game-show announcers.
 Between 1924 and 1929, Flippen recorded more than 30 songs for Columbia, Perfect, and Brunswick.

 In 1928, Flippen proclaimed he would no longer perform in blackface.
 His first film, the 1928 Vitaphone short subject The Ham What Am, captures his vaudeville act, but not in blackface: he does a comedy monologue and finishes with a song.
 His Southern-drawl delivery may well be the same that he had used in blackface.
 Flippen became popular as a master of ceremonies on vaudeville bills, and emceed movie shorts in the 1930s.

+Flippen was married to Clara Michelsen Dusinberrie (28 July 1940 - ?) and then divorced.
+His second wife was Cathlyn Young (24 February 1922 - ?) who he also divorced.
+His last wife was screenwriter Ruth Brooks Flippen (4 January 1947 - 3 February 1971).
+They married on 4 January 1947 in Los Angeles, California and stayed together for 25 years.

 When the Broadway stage revue Hellzapoppin became a success, its stars Olsen and Johnson decided to send the show on tour while they were playing it in New York.
 They hired Flippen to emcee the roadshow version, with comedian Happy Felton alongside him as a facsimile of Olsen and Johnson.